ericssmith/presentations/vtcc9/vtcc9_links.md

 ### - Coding is not a static process of translation

-*Thus the relation of the coded instruction sequence to the mathematically conceived procedure of (numerical) solution is not a statical one, that of a translation, but highly dynamical ...* (p.2)
+*"Thus the relation of the coded instruction sequence to the mathematically conceived procedure of (numerical) solution is not a statical one, that of a translation, but highly dynamical ..."* (p.2)

-*Our problem is then to find simple, step-by-step methods, by which these difficulties can be overcome.
-Since coding is not a static process of translation, but rather the technique of providing a dynamic background to control the automatic evolution of a meaning, it has to be viewed as a logical problem and one that represents a new branch of formal logics.* (p.2)
+*"Our problem is then to find simple, step-by-step methods, by which these difficulties can be overcome.
+Since coding is not a static process of translation, but rather the technique of providing a dynamic background to control the automatic evolution of a meaning, it has to be viewed as a logical problem and one that represents a new branch of formal logics."* (p.2)

-*We now proceed to analyze the procedings by which one can build up the appropriate coded sequence for a given problem — or rather for a given numerical method to solve that problem.
-As was pointed out in 7.1, this is not a mere question of translation (of a mathematical text into a code), but rather a question of providing a control scheme for a highly dynamical process, all parts of which may undergo repeated and relevant changes in the course of this process.* (p.4)
+*"We now proceed to analyze the procedings by which one can build up the appropriate coded sequence for a given problem — or rather for a given numerical method to solve that problem.
+As was pointed out in 7.1, this is not a mere question of translation (of a mathematical text into a code), but rather a question of providing a control scheme for a highly dynamical process, all parts of which may undergo repeated and relevant changes in the course of this process."* (p.4)

-*We therefore propose to begin the planning of a coded sequence by laying out a schematic of the course of C through that sequence, i.e. through the required region of the selectron memory.
-This schematic is the __flow diagram__ of C* (p.4)
+*"We therefore propose to begin the planning of a coded sequence by laying out a schematic of the course of C through that sequence, i.e. through the required region of the selectron memory.
+This schematic is the __flow diagram__ of C"* (p.4)

 #### Planning and Coding of Problems for an Electronic Computing Instrument